Korto Cavitation Services

 • Analysis software

-This is incorporated into a common test equipment and procedure, and does not require any action of the operator.
+This is incorporated in common test equipment and in a common procedure and does not require any action by the operator.

-With some additions, the system can be used for the on-site vibro-acoustical diagnostic tests, too.
+With some additions, the system can be used for on-site vibro-acoustical diagnostic tests, too.

-• Services offered to the turbine manufacturers and hydraulical laboratories
+• Services offered to turbine manufacturers and hydraulic laboratories

-• Delivery of the full equipment for the model cavitation tests
+• Delivery of the full equipment for model cavitation tests

-• Delivery of the additions needed for the on-site cavitation tests
+• Delivery of the additions needed for on-site cavitation tests

-• Introductory assistence at the interpretation of the tests results
+• Introductory assistance in the interpretation of test results

 • Remote support